richardborgesdev/english-hub/CHEAT_SHEET.md

 - Verb + preposition/adverb to create a new meaning.
   - *Examples*: She gave up smoking.
 It turned out well.
 Carry on with your work.

+### Essential Phrasal Verbs
+- **Function**: Master the most common phrasal verbs used in everyday English conversations.
+- **Common Daily Phrasal Verbs**:
+  1. wake up - I wake up at 7 AM every day.
+  2. get up - Please get up from the chair.
+  3. put on - Put on your jacket, it's cold.
+  4. take off - Take off your shoes before entering.
+  5. look for - I'm looking for my keys.
+- **Relationship Phrasal Verbs**:
+  1. get along - We get along very well.
+  2. fall out - They fell out over money.
+  3. make up - Let's make up after our argument.
+  4. ask out - He asked her out on a date.
+  5. break up - They broke up last month.
+- **Work/Study Phrasal Verbs**:
+  1. hand in - Please hand in your homework.
+  2. work out - Let's work out this problem together.
+  3. figure out - I need to figure out this puzzle.
+  4. look up - Look up the word in the dictionary.
+  5. write down - Write down the important information.
+- **Communication Phrasal Verbs**:
+  1. speak up - Please speak up, I can't hear you.
+  2. bring up - Don't bring up that topic again.
+  3. point out - Let me point out the mistake.
+  4. find out - I need to find out the truth.
+  5. talk over - Let's talk over the plan.
+- **Movement Phrasal Verbs**:
+  1. come back - What time will you come back?
+  2. go away - The pain will go away soon.
+  3. run into - I ran into an old friend yesterday.
+  4. drop off - I'll drop off the package.
+  5. pick up - Can you pick up some milk?
+- **Problem/Solution Phrasal Verbs**:
+  1. deal with - How do you deal with stress?
+  2. sort out - We need to sort out this issue.
+  3. work on - I'm working on my English skills.
+  4. give up - Don't give up on your dreams.
+  5. keep up - Try to keep up with the class.
+- **Usage Example**: "I wake up at 7 AM, put on my clothes, and look for my keys before leaving.
+If I run into traffic, I call to let them know I'll be late."

 ---

 ## Detailed Noun & Pronoun System